Outdoor adventure is waiting for you in and around Rock Hill…from hiking trails to swimming pools and playgrounds. What will you discover?

-The Shawangunk Ridge itself is 50 miles long, from Port Jervis to Rosendale, with a portion stretching through the center of Sullivan County and the Village of Wurtsboro.
+The Shawangunk Ridge – characterized by striking white cliffs – is 50 miles long, from Port Jervis to Rosendale, with a portion stretching through the center of Sullivan County and the Village of Wurtsboro.
 Located north of the Basha Kill Wildlife Management Area, it also features the Roosa Gap Forest Preserve and the Wurtsboro Ridge Forest Preserve.
 The 41-mile Shawangunk Ridge Trail (SRT) starts at High Point State Park in New Jersey.
-The Shawangunk Ridge is also known for its excellent rock climbing.
-It is technically part of the Appalachian Mountain Range, and its highest elevation is at 2,289 feet.
-The Ridge also features a number of ice caves found in Ulster County around Verkeerderkill Falls in the Sam’s Point Preserve.
-Many of the trails follow old rail beds or carriage roads, though others are more challenging.
-The ‘Gunks are characterized by striking white cliffs and sharp ridges.
+The Shawangunk Ridge is also known for rock climbing and features ice caves found in Ulster County.
+Many easier trails follow old rail beds or carriage roads, though others are more challenging.

 Fallsburg Rails to Trails